Written by Sarah from The Prosperous Blonde

 For the ultimate steak experience, check out Cascio’s south of the Old Market at 1620 South 10th or go to Warren Buffett”s favorite restaurant, Gorat’s Steakhouse, located at 49th & Center.
 You can’t go wrong at either place.

 Benson is a quirky little neighborhood in the heart of Omaha around 60th & Maple.
 The retail/drinking/dining area is situated on Maple Street, primarily from 58th to 65th.

 This stretch of Maple Street is lined with plenty of shops, galleries, restaurants & bars to keep you more than occupied for an afternoon or a full day.

 I like to poke around Found Vintage Market for cool furniture finds.
-Beercade is a fun arcade bar that has ALL the arcade games you remember as a kid – including lots of pinball machines.
+Beercade is a fun arcade bar with all the arcade games you remember as a kid, including many pinball machines.

 There are also numerous small art galleries and a few second-hand stores that are always worth a look.

-After shopping you’ll be thirsty & hungry.
-Lucky for you Benson has a lot of cool bars where you can just chill.
+After shopping, you’ll be thirsty & hungry.
+Lucky for you, Benson has a lot of cool bars where you can chill.

 Here are my two favorite places to have a drink in Benson:

 1. Barchen Beer Garden – 6209 Maple Street